Skip to content

 2.2 IEEE 802.1Q Tagging

-The previous section explained what VLANs do: they create logical segments on a physical switch.
-This section explains how they do it at the wire level.
-The 802.1Q tag is the 4-byte field inserted into every Ethernet frame that carries the VLAN ID and priority.
-Without understanding this tag, you cannot configure QoS for PROFINET RT or diagnose why frames end up in the wrong VLAN.
+The previous section explained what VLANs do: VLANs create logical segments on a physical switch.
+This section explains how VLANs work at the wire level.
+The 802.1Q tag is the 4-byte field inserted into every Ethernet frame.
+The tag carries the VLAN ID and priority.
+Without understanding the tag, configuring QoS for PROFINET RT or diagnosing incorrect VLAN assignments is impractical.

 Before 802.1Q, VLANs were vendor-proprietary.
-A Cisco switch used ISL tagging.
-A 3Com switch used a different scheme.
-Two switches from different vendors could not exchange VLAN information.
+Cisco switches used ISL tagging.
+3Com switches used a different scheme.
+Switches from different vendors had no way to exchange VLAN information.

 IEEE 802.1Q, published in 1998, standardized VLAN tagging.
-It defines a 4-byte tag inserted into the Ethernet frame that carries the VLAN ID and priority information.
-Any switch implementing 802.1Q can exchange VLAN-tagged frames with any other 802.1Q switch, regardless of vendor.
-The tag itself has a precise structure that encodes three pieces of information.
+The standard defines a 4-byte tag inserted into the Ethernet frame.
+The tag carries the VLAN ID and priority information.
+Any switch implementing 802.1Q exchanges VLAN-tagged frames with any other 802.1Q switch, regardless of vendor.
+The tag has a precise structure encoding 3 pieces of information.

 802.1Q inserts a 4-byte tag between the Source MAC address and the EtherType field: